Marketcircle/AXElements/docs/Searching.markdown

 return `false` when you ask if it can `#respond_to?` something that would be an implicit search.
-This is because of the semantics of a search do not make sense in the context of `#respond_to?`, it would be as if {Accessibility::Search::Qualifier} had to be used.
+This is because of the semantics of a search do not make sense in the context of `#respond_to?`, it would be as if {Accessibility::Qualifier} had to be used.
 That is, you would need to perform the search in order to know if the search would succeed.
 This is both redundant and costly for the computer to work through.

 ## The Future